 Here you are introduced to the fundamentals of chemical and energy engineering and the chance to learn about other engineering disciplines.
 Here, also, you will begin to develop the transferable skills that will carry you through your course, and beyond, into your life as a professional engineer.
-One major, optional, opportunity to hone these skills and put many of them into practice, is attendance on our residential course at the University’s own outward bound centre in the Lake District.
-IT skills will be taught in our purpose-built computing facility.
+All modules compulsory.

 Themes begun in the first year are developed to the standard you need as a professional engineer.
 You study advanced heat and mass transfer, reactors and catalysis and unit operations.
 Emphasis is placed on teamwork and the use of our research laboratories is exploited.

-The third year develops the chemical engineering fundamentals further, to graduate level.
-All students undertake an industry-linked design project which enables them to put into practice all of the skills they have gained.
+Your third year develops the chemical engineering fundamentals further, to graduate level.
+You will undertake an industry-linked design project which enables them to put into practice all of the skills they have gained.